 9. Provide tangible incentives

 As another motivating and behavior-reinforcement strategy, reward particular pupils in front of the other students at the end of the class.
 Let's pretend that a few students are paying attention throughout the class, answering questions, and posing their own queries.
+You can reward them at the end of the class.

 10. Make pleasant phone calls and mails